VlcekGroup/PMWannier/README.md

 # Manual for PMwannier package
 This code performs unitary transformations on canonical orbitals to obtain a set of localized states.
 It adopts the Pipek-Mezey principle in the evaluation of the localization and employs steepest descent algorithm for the maximization of the objective function.
 It is primarily designed for the localization of occupied states but also available for virtual states if a specific virtual space is provided.
 For large complex ssystems, PWwannier code is able to search for the localized states on atoms (molecules) of interest, regardless of the localization of the rest.
 Further, the code can perform unitary transformations in a truncated subspace in order to lower the computational cost.
-In addition to the main program, tools in this package help determining the localized states on the selected atoms (molecules) and generate reconstructed orbitals.
+In addition to the main program, tools in this package help determining the localized states on the selected atoms (molecules) and generate reconstructed orbitals.\
+\
+The theory background of this program is based on the paper by Elvar Ö Jónsson, Susi Lehtola, Martti Puska, and Hannes Jónsson (J. Chem.
+Theory Comput.
+2017, 13, 2, 460–474).
+Local and subspace wannierizations are new features for tackling large complex systems.
+The program is mostly self-written by the authors, but it has two publicly available subroutines, primarily the calculation of the exponential of a matrix provided by Cleve Moler and Charles Van Loan (SIAM Review, Volume 45, Number 1, March 2003, pages 3-49.), and the Gamma function provided by John Burkardt (Handbook of Mathematical Functions, National Bureau of Standards, 1964 and The Mathematica Book, Fourth Edition, Cambridge University Press, 1999)

 ## Installation
 In each folder of the source code, simply hit "make" to install the main code (wannier.x) and other tools.
 Note that for the main code, openmpi library is needed.